imrehg/docs-smartetk-android/index.rst

 ..
 SMART ETK Android API documentation master file, created by sphinx-quickstart2 on Tue Oct 27 13:56:00 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to SMART ETK Android API's documentation!
 =================================================

-Contents:

 .. toctree::
    :caption: Table of Contents